goncalo-quintino/Veeam-Software/readme.txt

 The program gets argumets from the command line.
 It gets:
-- source path The folder with the content that should be replicated
+- source path: The folder with the content that should be replicated
-- replica path The folder where the content should be replicated to
+- replica path: The folder where the content should be replicated to
-- sync time Time in seconds between each update of replica
+- sync time: Time in seconds between each update of replica
-- log file path Path where log file will be created
+- log file path: Path where log file will be created

 The implementation works in the following manner:
 - Looks for folders in replica that don't exist in source and deletes them.